DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Method: Lightweight Drift Control

 \subsection{Practical Implementation}

 \paragraph{Choice of Bases.}

 The effectiveness of VCG and ECG depends on the choice of suitable basis functions.
 While the formal solution for the optimal control $\vb_t^*$ is intractable (\cf,~\cref{app:formal_solution}), its structure reveals that the ideal control is a function of temporally locally available quantities like the score $\nabla \log \cev p_t$, the reward gradient $\nabla r_t$, and the potential $g_t$ (containing the forward drift $\cev \vu_t$ and higher-order terms).
-This provides a strong motivation for using these very terms as our basis.
+This suggests that a natural low-rank approximation is obtained by projecting the intractable optimal control onto the span of locally available vector fields, as defined in the following.